layerarch/layerarch.github.io/pages/home.md

 ---
 layout: home
 permalink: "/"
-title: "Welcome!"
+title: ""
 description: "Layer Architecture is a full-service architecture and design studio based in Toronto, Ontario.
-We specialize in residential and commercial projects of all sizes and complexities, from all new construction, additions, and interior transformations."
+We specialize in residential and commercial projects of all sizes and complexities, from all new construction, additions, and interior alterations."

 meta_description: "Layer Architecture Inc. | Toronto"